-A competitor loses control and rides the tails of her skis with no turns for 2 full control gates.
-A competitor may get partial deductions for turning minimally within a section vs making no turns at all in a section ("shooting")
+1. Competitors lose control and ride the tails of their skis with no turns for 2 full control gates.
+Competitors may get partial deductions for turning minimally within a section vs making no turns at all in a section ("shooting")